-The command context command Show Plot Data will show a window containing the plot data in ascii format.
+Right-click a Well Log Plot and select Show Plot Data to show a window containing the plot data in ascii format.
 The content of this window is easy to copy and paste into Excel or other tools for further processing.

-It is also possible to save the ascii data to a file directly by using the context command Export Plot Data to Text File on the plot.
+It is also possible to save the ascii data to a file by selecting a Well Log Plot in the Plot Project Tree and use the right-click command Export Plot Data to Text File.

 Tracks can be created by right-clicking a Well Log Plot and select New Track.

-A track controls the x-axis range of the display, and can be edited from the property panel of the Track.
-In addition to the range, logarithmic display is controlled using the Logarithmic Scale, grid lines can be tweaked with the Show Grid Lines option and tick intervals can be controlled manually wih the Manually Set Tick Intervals option.
+A track controls the x-axis range of the display which is set in the property panel.
+In addition to the range, logarithmic display is controlled by checking Logarithmic Scale, grid lines are controlled by the Show Grid Lines option.

-It is also possible to visualize Zonation or Formation Names in the track (see Formations for details) as well as Well Attributes such as casing and liners.
-The following image shows some of the possibilities, with labels for the formations shown only on the second track, while the first track shows the a full cross section of the well attributes and the second track shows only a radial view.
+It is also possible to visualize Well Attributes such as casing and liners.
+The following images show some of the possibilities in which the first track shows cross sections of a well and the second track shows a radial view labeled with formations.

-Curves can be created by right-clicking a Track in the Project Tree, or by the commands mentioned above.
-There are two types of curves: Well Log Extraction Curves and Well Log LAS Curves.
+Curves can be created by right-clicking a Track in the Plot Project Tree or by the commands mentioned above.
+The two types of curves are Well Log Extraction Curves and Well Log LAS Curves.

 Extraction curves acts as an artificial well log curves.
 Instead of probing the real well, a simulation model is probed instead.

 The property panel for an eclipse model is shown below: